jsong1b/stitch/json_spec.md

 ## Appending Blocks to Each Other (`append` Key)

 The `append` key tells `Stitch` what other block to add the contents of a block to.
-It's value is the value of another block's `name` or `export` key.
+It's value is the value of another block's `name`.

 `+Blocks`:
 ```json